Primary Curriculum Design: Planning for Ofsted’s Intent, Implementation and Impact

 - Principles of Instruction, by Barack Rosenshine

-Worried about ensuring strong maths outcomes for your pupils?
+Worried about ensuring excellent maths outcomes for all your pupils?

 Third Space Learning’s 1-to-1 maths interventions are all taught by subject specialist tutors from maths or STEM backgrounds.
 Our programmes have also been developed in partnership with academics from the UCL Institute of Education, and with a particular focus on mastery-based learning.